ZhuHuiBeiShaDiao/osh_sdk/README.md

 ## Credits

 * eternity for the renderer
+* wzn for sigscan
+* KN4CK3R for oshgui
 * me for putting this together
 * namaszo cus i stole some readme stuff